 Whenever food is placed in contact with another substance, there is a risk that chemicals from the contact material may migrate into the water.
-These chemicals may be harmful if ingested in large quantities, or impart a taint or odour to the water, negatively affecting the sensorial quality.
+These chemicals may be harmful if ingested in large quantities or impart a taint or odour to the water, negatively affecting the sensorial quality.
 The same goes for food.
 Food packaging is the most obvious example of a food contact material.
 As the demand for pre-packaged foods/bottled water increases, so might the potential risk to consumers from the release of chemicals into the food and water.

 Acceleration of migration is typically pressure, temperature, movement, surface area and time.
-Elements that any kitchen, barista or laboratory know how to use – wheather we need a good fond, a great coffee or an extract for perfumes.
+Elements that any kitchen, barista or laboratory know how to use – whether we need a good fond, a great coffee or an extract for perfumes.

 Maintenance – deposits

-When water is cleaned, the elements in water is left behind.
+When water is cleaned, the elements in water are left behind.
 Hard water is water that has high mineral content.
 Hard water is typically formed when water percolates through deposits of limestone and chalk which are largely made up of calcium and magnesium carbonates.

 Getting rid of these deposits is a matter of manual cleaning, using a locally available de-scaling agent.
 Typically used for coffee machines.
-Follow the safety instruction and wear proper protection.
-The need for cleaning is according to your feed water – a lot of deposits call for cleaning often and make sure the the WaterStillar system is performing its best.
+Follow the safety instructions and wear proper protection.
+The need for cleaning is according to your feed water – a lot of deposits call for cleaning often and make sure the WaterStillar system is performing at its best.
 The drinking water quality will always be the same, but the daily production will go down if the inside is full of calcium.

 So, what is wrong with plastic water bottles ?

 To bottle water in order to preserve, make it handy and keep water drinkable is quite smart.
 Plastic water bottles are here to stay and it is very hard to imagine a world without bottled water.
-But the problems related to bottled water in general are many: cost, waste, transportation, chemicals, carbon foot print, space and perhaps more.
+But the problems related to bottled water, in general are many: cost, waste, transportation, chemicals, carbon footprint, space and perhaps more.

 In average, every liter of bottled water uses 3 liters of feed water and 1/4 liter of oil (the bottle itself, energy for filtering and transportation).

-Chemicals in bottled water comes from 3 sources: From the initial water source, the water treatment and chemical migration from plastic bottles into the water.
+Chemicals in bottled water come from 3 sources: From the initial water source, the water treatment and chemical migration from plastic bottles into the water.
 Chemical migration from the plastic bottles is problematic for some plastic types (3, 6 and 7) and less problematic for the most common type (1).
 The problems with chemical migrations are bigger when the water gets hot, is stored for a long time and if the plastic bottles are reused.

 Plastic waste and micro plastic is not only the 1 million bottles sold every minute (2017) but also the micro plastic that is in bottled water (and most other foods/beverages).
 This means that even if we do not want to, we consume plastic chemicals on a daily basis.
-There are thousands different chemicals and the cocktail effects from these are not understood.
+There are thousands of different chemicals and the cocktail effects from these are not understood.

 Bacteriology measured at standardized tests at 22°C and 37°C show in some studies (too) high values for bacteria count and the water does not meet the limits in EU or WHO directives for water quality.
 When plastic bottles are reused/recycled the problems are bigger